hanochk/Isis_tweet_detection_semantic_similarity_kaggle/README.md

 - The learning curve shows signs of near overfitting which can tell that stratification was over the right attribute, other-wise the training and validation set would have been correlated
 -
 ***Actions to explore further given more time
+ - Determine the right threshold for the classifier, trading off precision/recall or FN/FP implicitly.
+We can see that the threshold is nearly the same over the validation and test set.
  - Error analysis for understanding upon what examples the model failed to predict, extracting noisy tweets.
  - Time precedence of the tweets wasn't examined
  - Assess early stopping supporting implicit regularization by averaging over the folds